Mike-Honey/covid-19-world-vaccinations/README.md

 Vaccination dataset citation:
 Mathieu, E., Ritchie, H., Ortiz-Ospina, E. et al. A global database of COVID-19 vaccinations.
 Nat Hum Behav (2021). https://doi.org/10.1038/s41562-021-01122-8

+## Excess Deaths Analysis

+For the Excess Deaths analysis (Toll, Context and Comparison pages), I started from the [HMD dataset of weekly deaths by Country](https://www.mortality.org/Data/STMF).
+I smooth the deaths series with a rolling 4-week average, to smooth out periods (eg end of year) when there can be delayed reporting of deaths.
+I derive the weekly growth rate for 2015-2019 using a linear regression and project the counts for 2020 onwards using the growth (or decline).
+This is standardised by the Age Groups available in the HMD data, to reflect the demographic mix more accurately.
+The result is considered "Expected Deaths".

+I then subtract "Expected Deaths" from the Total Deaths, for 2020 onwards, to get "Excess Deaths".
+Negative results are not shown in the dot plot.

+I derive some standardised metrics that help compare periods over time, and compare countries to each other:
+ - Excess Death % Annualised - the rolling 1-year average of weekly Excess Deaths, expressed as a percentage of Expected Deaths.
+As SARS-CoV-2 has broken the seasonal pattern of deaths, a rolling annual figure gives a better guide than the traditional yearly summaries.
+ - Excess Death Cumulative per 1M population - this is shown on the Excess Deaths Comparison page, to give a long-term comparison of countries

+The results are very similar to the analysis of ["Excess mortality" presented by OWID](https://ourworldindata.org/excess-mortality-covid).
+But having effectively reconstituted the data from the detailed level, alternative visualisations become possible.

 THIS REPORT IS NOT HEALTH ADVICE - REFER TO YOUR LOCAL HEALTH AUTHORITY.